OilPriceAPI Docs

 Two independent limits apply:

-1. A monthly request quota, which varies by plan.
+1. A request quota, which varies by plan — monthly on every paid plan, daily on Free.
 Exceeding it returns 402 Payment Required.

 2. A request rate limit of 60 requests per rolling 60-second window, per API key, which is the same on every plan.
 Exceeding it returns 429 Too Many Requests.